hola-olga-m/Hugme/docs/live-query-guide.md

 2. **Automatic Updates**: Receive updates when mutations affect query results
 3. **No Subscription Management**: No need to manually create, manage, and cancel subscriptions
 4. **Works with Existing Queries**: Reuse your existing query code - just add the `@live` directive
+5. **Easier Testing**: Mock authentication simplifies testing user-specific data

+## How It Works

+Behind the scenes, Live Queries use a combination of:

+1. GraphQL directives (`@live`) to identify queries that should receive real-time updates
+2. A special execution mechanism that keeps track of these queries
+3. Smart caching to detect when data has changed and needs to be refreshed
+4. WebSockets or Server-Sent Events (SSE) to push updates to clients

 ## Using Live Queries